iclr-blogposts/2025/_posts/2025-04-28-imagenet-flaws.md

 ## ILSVRC Class Selection

 The ImageNet-1k classes were chosen as a subset of the larger ImageNet dataset.
 One reason the dataset is so widely used is that it is perceived to reflect the diversity of the real world.
-Yet, the class distribution is distorted.
+Yet, the class distribution is skewed.
 Does having more than 10% of the dataset represent dog breeds truly capture the human experience as a whole, or is it more reflective of dog owners' perspective?
 Similarly, is having a separate class for *"iPod"* — rather than a broader category like *"music player"* — a durable representation of the world?

-### Problematic Groups
+### Taxonomy of class selection problems

-We categorize the problems with class selection into the following groups:
+We categorize the problems with class selection as follows:

-**Class Is a Subset/Special Case of Another Class**
+**Class Is a Subset or a Special Case of Another Class**
  - *"Indian elephant, Elephas maximus"* & *"African elephant, Loxodonta africana"* are also *"tusker"*
  - *"bathtub, bathing tub, bath, tub"* is also a *"tub, vat"*